 Listening And Attention In The Room

 Most rooms already have enough opinions.
-What they often lack is attention, especially in conversations at work.
+What they often lack is attention.

-When someone listens without interrupting, the tone of the discussion changes.
-Tension eases, conversations slow down, clarity improves, and what matters is more likely to surface.
-People are more considered in how they respond, not because they’re told to, but because they feel heard.
+When someone listens without interrupting, something shifts.
+Things slow down, thinking becomes more considered, and what matters is more likely to surface.
+People respond rather than react; not because they've been told to, but because they feel heard.

 Nothing else has to change for that shift to happen.
 No new agenda or intervention is required.
 Attention alone alters the dynamic.